salehbaf/wellness-habit-tracker/README.md

 npx expo start
 ```

-- Then just scan the QR code using the **Expo Go App** or run it on web using w.
+- Then just scan the QR code using the **Expo Go App**.
+- Or press w to run in the browser.

 ---

-## Why I Made This:
+## 🎯 Why I Built This
-- I wanted to build something practical and meaningful that helps users stay consistent with their daily habits.
-- It’s a simple app, but I focused on making it smooth, easy to use, and something I’d actually enjoy using myself.
+I wanted to build something useful and real an app I’d actually use myself.
+This project helped me explore UI/UX thinking, local data handling, and managing a mini Agile process from start to finish.

-- I care about building things that are useful, clean, and make sense to real people this app is an example of that.
+I care about building things that are:
+- Helpful
+- Easy to use
+- Well-structured and clean under the hood

 ---

 ## About Me:

-Made by Saleh Bafagih — passionate about building useful and user-friendly apps.
+Hi, I’m Saleh Bafagih a Computer Programming & Analysis student at Seneca College.
+I enjoy creating apps that solve everyday problems in simple, clean ways.